-Key-Wee, Pre-School and Pre-Kindergarten families may opt for the full day program by extending their children's day from 12 noon until 3:00 p.m.
-2, 3 or 5 days a week.
+Key-Wee, Pre-School and Pre-Kindergarten families may opt for the full-day program by extending their students' day from 12:00 noon until 3:00 p.m. two, three or five days a week.
 Students who stay at Key beyond noon, remain in their classroom, with their classroom teachers until the After School Program begins.
-Cost details are available under Tuition and Fees.
+Cost details are available under Tuition & Affordability.

-The After School Program provides students in First, Lower and Middle Schools with an age-appropriate variety of indoor and outdoor activities including art, sports, music, storytelling, drama, and dance until 5:30 p.m. each day school is in session.
+The After School Program provides students in First, Lower and Middle Schools with an age-appropriate variety of indoor and outdoor activities including art, sports, music, storytelling, drama, and dance until 5:30 p.m. (with an option to extend to 6:00 p.m.) each day school is in session for a full day.

-A nutritious nut-free snack is served “family style,” each afternoon.
-A monitored homework time provides Lower and Middle School students with a quiet and structured setting in which to study.
+A nutritious nut-free snack is served “family style” each afternoon.
+Monitored homework time provides Lower and Middle School students with a quiet and structured setting in which to study.
 Students who do not have homework can use this time for reading or drawing; children are encouraged to bring books to read every day.

 Students are divided by grade levels with First School students remaining in the First School building; depending on the season, Lower School students gather in either Katharine Hall or the Arts Building; and Middle School students meet in the Ford K. Brown Library in the Barn.